idevchandra/iamchandra/_posts/atma-bodha/2020-10-20-atma-bodha.md

 In Aatma Bodha, Adi Shankara discusses extensively about the knowledge of finding Atman and knowing Self or gain knowledge about Self.

 ### <a name="AatmaBodha"></a>Aatma Bodha - Self Knowledge
-Aatma Bodha

 Adi Shankara, through his writings and teachings, allows a place for Karma and Bhakti while emphasizing the prime necessity of knowledge for the realization of the Self.
 Aatma Bodha is a prakarana grantha (prose in the form of verses) of 68 stanzas.
 It presents the path to the Self realization.
 He emphasizes on putting thoughts into action and how only actions would give the results.
 He tells the sadhaka (aspirant) that just knowing that meditation would help in realizing Self in not sufficient.
 He asks to find a Guru and question him how could he help him in realizing the Self.
+And, with the help of Guru, he then should practice.

 He asks sadhaka if he is calm in his mind, devoid of all the attachments and is desirous of liberation.
 He presented the below requisites for sadhaka before he searches for a Guru<sup>[5]</sup>.